 We light our chalice at the beginning of every service.
 The flaming chalice, like our faith, stands open to receive new truths that pass the tests of reason, justice, and compassion.

 We began our journey of understanding and engagement with Sunday service speakers Eugene Arcand, Jacqueline Maurice, Joan Adair, and Gary Groot.
 We participated in Reconciliation workshops, bringing in guests such as film-maker and Elder Marjorie Beaucage.
-Fall of 2016, we will be hosting a workshop-event weekend, a multi-faith, inter-spiritual response to the truth & reconciliation calls to action.
+Fall of 2016, we hosted a workshop-event weekend, a multi-faith, inter-spiritual response to the truth & reconciliation calls to action.
 June 2017 we hosted and co-sponsored a Reconciliaton -Youth Film makers workshop and had a public viewing of the NFB film ‘Birth of a Family’.

 In 2016 Saskatoon Unitarians joined forces with other community members and established a refugee sponsorship.
 We are bringing a family of six to Canada.
 They are fleeing from the atrocities of Burundi.
 Thanks to the generosity of many, and the success of the Latin Vibe fundraiser this past winter, we are at 75% of the funds needed to settle this family here in Saskatoon.